mloberg/mloberg.github.com/content/posts/2016-01-13-why-static-site-generators.md

 +++
-title = 'Why Static Site Generators' categories = ['jekyll'] excerpt = """
-In this post we'll talk about what static sites are and the benefits and drawbacks compared to "normal" site.
+title = 'Why Static Site Generators' categories = ['jekyll'] summary = """In this post we'll talk about what static sites are and the benefits and drawbacks compared to "normal" site.""" proof = false
-"""
 [hero]
   id = 'jb1Mc1lv8X0'
   url = 'https://unsplash.com/photos/jb1Mc1lv8X0'